Shukri Conrad: Coaching career

 Conrad first entered the coaching arena during the 1999–2000 season, as coach of a non-first-class team, Gauteng B. He remained in that position until May 2002, when he was named coach of the Gauteng senior team (at the time branded as the Highveld Strikers).
 He was in charge of that team for the 2002–03 and 2003–04 seasons, with the team winning the Standard Bank Cup during the latter, but after the introduction of franchise cricket for the 2004–05 season took over as the inaugural coach of the Highveld Lions team.
 Conrad left the Lions in July 2005, instead being named to replace Peter Kirsten as the coach of the Western Province–Boland franchise (now known as the Cape Cobras).
 He remained in the position until being sacked in April 2010, but during his five-season tenure took the team to three titles – the 2006–07 MTN Domestic Championship, the 2008–09 Standard Bank Pro20 (qualifying the team for the inaugural 2009 Champions League Twenty20), and the 2009–10 Supersport Series.

 In October 2010, Conrad was hired as Uganda's new national coach, with the Uganda Cricket Association using funds received from its inclusion in the ICC's High Performance Programme.
 He replaced another ex-Western Province player, Barney Mohamed, and had had previous experience in Uganda, spending a week in the country in June 2005 (during the South African off-season) to help the national side prepare for the 2005 ICC Trophy.
 However, Conrad's time as head coach of Uganda was short-lived, as his contract was terminated by mutual agreement in January 2011.
 He nonetheless agreed to stay on as a member of the technical team for the 2011 World Cricket League tournament, under his replacement as head coach, Martin Suji.
 In July 2012, Conrad was a candidate for the vacant Dolphins coaching position, but lost out to Lance Klusener.
 His next major appointment came in April 2014, when he was named head coach of Cricket South Africa's National Academy.

 In January 2023, Conrad was appointed as the head coach of South Africa in Test cricket.
+In April 2023, he was appointed as the coach of South Africa A cricket team, ahead of their tour to Sri Lanka.